Last Updated on May 18, 2022

 Decorating Mistake No. 5: Your room doesn't have a focal point.

-When you walk into a room, it should have at least one very clear focal point (large rooms may have more than one).
+When you walk into a room, it should have at least one very clear focal point (large rooms like our master bedroom may have more than one).
 What is a focal point?
-It's just a place that your eye natural wanders to and focuses on.
+It's just a place that your eye naturally wanders to and focuses on.
 There are obvious choices in some rooms.
 For example, a fireplace in a living room is a very easy and natural focal point.
 In a bedroom, the bed itself is usually a natural focal point.
 Which is definitely true in our bedroom.
 However, because the room is so large, there is a second focal point in the sitting area part of the room.
 In that area the fireplace we installed acts as the focal point.
 We also added skylights to add some architectural interest.

 Other rooms that don't have permanent features like a fireplace or built-ins are more challenging.
 In those cases, you have to create your own focal point.
 But don't panic.
 A focal point can be as simple as a large painting or tapestry hung on the wall.
 In Avery's room the DIY built-in bunkbeds are tucked away in what used to be a closet, so it isn't a natural focal point.
 We chose a colorful wall mural and it is the perfect focal point!
 We were able to decorate to show off the mural because here's the thing… Your room needs a focal point before you decide where to place your furniture.
 You want to place your furnishings around your focal point.

 Decorating Mistake No. 6: You picked your paint color first.

 There are some very important tips and tricks to follow when choosing paint colors for your home.
 The single most important tip is NEVER pick your paint color first!
 I used to do this, and it resulted in me repainting more rooms than I can count.
 Don’t do this!
 And once you do get to the step of choosing a paint color, be sure to test paint samples on your actual walls (please don’t rely on paint chips–they aren’t even made from real paint so they aren’t accurate).